Forest-Economics-Goettingen/optimLanduse/README.md

-It can be seen that the land-cover allocation transition under increasing uncertainty levels (Fig. 10) differs slightly from the multi-functional scenario shown above (Fig. 2).
-The here broadened state space leads a higher share of pasture under low uncertainty levels as compared to the multi-functional portfolio above (Fig. 5).
+It can be seen that the land-cover allocation transition under increasing uncertainty levels (Fig. 10) differs slightly from the multifunctional scenario shown above (Fig. 2).
+The here broadened state space leads a higher share of pasture under low uncertainty levels as compared to the multifunctional portfolio above (Fig. 5).

 <h3>
 <a name="7.
 Suggested">5.
 Suggested Citation </a>